biplobmanna/water_level_sensor/README.md

 	* `wls_stop`  --> Stops the service
 	* `wls_pause` --> Pauses the service
 	* `wls_stat`  --> Checks the status of the service
+* Use the above aliases to manipulate the service.

 ### Project Path and Logs
 * Project path in RPi is `~/Projects/WaterLevelSensor/`